 - 2.21 Infilling can be defined as filling the small gaps between existing groups of dwellings with new development.
-Although gaps in the streetscene can add to the visual and recreational amenity value of places, we consider the limited infilling of settlements to be acceptable where the development conforms to the existing street pattern and density of the immediate locality.
-We will also permit an appropriate level of residential intensification within town centre areas where densities are higher due to their sustainable locations; this will help safeguard Green Belt land in the District.
+Although gaps in the street scene can add to the visual and recreational amenity value of places, the Council consider the limited infilling of settlements to be acceptable where the development conforms to the existing street pattern and density of the immediate locality.
+The Council will also permit an appropriate level of residential intensification within town centre areas where densities are higher due to their sustainable locations; this will help safeguard Green Belt land in the District.
 The suitable density for town centre locations is 75 dwellings per hectare as set out in Policy H1 (The efficient use of land for housing) of the Core Strategy.
-However, the appropriateness of infilling in residential areas will be determined on a case by case basis primarily having regard to residential intensification, 'town cramming' (i.e. where too much infill development in the existing residential area would be detrimental to the area's character) and the impact on the character of the streetscene. - 2.22 A restrictive approach is appropriate as infilling and residential intensification can have a negative impact on the amenity and character of settlements, and lead to increased traffic generation, and 'town cramming'.
-As such, we will seek to avoid these adverse effects.
+However, the appropriateness of infilling in residential areas will be determined on a case by case basis primarily having regard to residential intensification, 'town cramming' (i.e. where too much infill development in the existing residential area would be detrimental to the area's character) and the impact on the character of the street scene. - 2.22 A restrictive approach is appropriate as infilling and residential intensification can have a negative impact on the amenity and character of settlements, and lead to increased traffic generation, and 'town cramming'.
+As such, the Council will seek to avoid these adverse effects. - 2.23 'Backland' development is where development is proposed to the rear of existing residential dwellings in large back gardens, or where several smaller plots can be amalgamated into one.
+'Backland' development may be inappropriate due to the creation of a tandem relationship3 between dwellings, loss of private amenity space, residential intensification, the detrimental impact on the character of the street scene and the amenity of neighbouring dwellings.
+Such development can often create problems of overlooking and loss of privacy as well as issues with inadequate access and parking.
+Generally such development is undesirable, although it may be considered appropriate in some circumstances.
+Thus the suitability of proposals will be determined on a case by case basis.